 What is volumetric weight?

-Shipping fees are calculated on the amount of space that your shipment occupies in transit rather than the actual weight, this is called the volumetric weight.
+For postal services like Royal Mail, shipping cost is based on weight.
+However, the courier's shipping fees are calculated on the amount of space that your shipment occupies in transit rather than the actual weight, this is called the volumetric weight.
+This is an industry-standard.
 The actual weight would only be charged when it is higher than the volumetric weight.
-You can calculate volumetric weight using the formula: Length * width * height (cm) / 5000 or you can use the calculator here.
+You can calculate volumetric weight using the formula: Length * width * height (cm) / 5000.
+See below for examples.

-For example, a parcel weighs 1 kg, 30 x 30 x 30 cm, the volumetric weight is 5.5 kg.
+For example, if a parcel weighs 1 kg, 30 x 30 x 30 cm, the volumetric weight is 5.5 kg.
 Since the volumetric weight is higher than the actual weight of 1 kg, Couriers DHL and UPS will therefore use 5.5 kg for the shipping rates.
-It is depending on the Carrier, so it is beneficial to reduce parcel volume to save on shipping costs.
+It depends on the Carrier, so it is beneficial to reduce parcel volume to save on shipping costs.

 Volumetric weight is calculated using the following formulas:

 In the Metric unit, Length (cm) x Width (cm) x Height (cm) / 5000.
 For example, 35 cm x 24 cm x 29 cm / 5000 = 4.87 Kg.

 In Imperial unit, Length (in) x Width (in) x Height (in) / 139.
 For example, 21 in x 17 in x 14 in / 139 = 35.96 lbs